gqlgo/directive/README.md

-# iddirective
+# directive

 [![pkg.go.dev][gopkg-badge]][gopkg]

-`iddirective` finds id fields with no @id directive and arguments in your GraphQL schema files.
+`directive` finds id fields with no @id directive and arguments in your GraphQL schema files.

 ```graphql
 input NoIdDirectiveMutationInput {